lowdefy/lowdefy-example-case-management/README.md

 ## Running this example

-- Clone this repository.
-- Get a MongoDB URI.
-You can use MongoDB as follows:
+-  Create a MongoDB cluster and get a URI connection string:
-  - Create a free MongoDB database cluster hosed by MongoDB Atlas at https://www.mongodb.com/cloud/atlas.
+    - Create a free MongoDB database cluster hosted by [MongoDB Atlas](https://www.mongodb.com/try).
-  - In the Database access section, create a database user with write access to any database (You can also specify the database as `example-case-management`).
+    - In the Database access section, create a database user with read and write access to any database (You can also specify the database as `example-case-management`).
     - In the main cluster view, click "connect", then "Connect you application".
 This will give a MongoDB URI connection string.
 Use the credentials you just created.
+    - You can read more about the [Lowdefy MongoDB connector](https://docs.lowdefy.com/MongoDB).
+- Clone this repository.
-- Create `.env` file and set `LOWDEFY_SECRET_EXAMPLES_MDB` to your MongoDB URI.
+- Create a `.env` file in your project folder and set your MongoDB database connector URI as a variable in the `.env` file: `LOWDEFY_SECRET_EXAMPLES_MDB="{{ your_mongodb_connection_uri }}"`
-- Run the Lowdefy CLI from the cloned repository folder `npx lowdefy@latest dev`.
+- In the command console, navigate to your project folder and run the Lowdefy CLI: `npx lowdefy@latest dev`.

 ## Deploying this example